kristinemlarson/gnssrefl/docs/pages/file_structure.md

 or precise orbits in the sp3 format.
 If you have nav files for your station, we recommend you delete them.
 They are not useful in this code.

+The main things you need to know:

+- if your files only have GPS data in them, there is no need to use multi-GNSS SP3 files.
+Flag -nav T

+- if your files are multi-GNSS, the best option is gnss, which are final orbits.
+This is complicated for older data.
+Those files are reliably available from 2023.
+And they cover the four main constellations.
+My current default is rapid GNSS - but that does not always have Beidou in it.

+- we also have ultra-orbit options, which are appropriate for real-time users.
+I cannot keep track of what ultra products are working.
+You can try ultra, wum, and wum2.
+The first is from GFZ and the latter two are from Wuhan.

 ## EXECUTABLES

 There are two key executables: CRX2RNX and gfzrnx.
 For notebook and docker users, these